-You only need the Shortcuts app, which already comes preinstalled on current iPhones (if it's not on your phone for whatever reason, head to the App Store and download Shortcuts, which works on any device running iOS 12 or later).
+By producing a sound that get you iPhone's speakers vibrating, the Water Eject shortcut can effectively trigger the phone to shake out any trapped water.
+You only need the Shortcuts app, which already comes preinstalled on current iPhones (if it's not on your phone for whatever reason, head to the App Store and download Shortcut (opens in new tab)s (opens in new tab), which works on any device running iOS 12 or later).

-Once Shortcuts is in place, here's all you have to do to set up a shortcut that expels water from your iPhone.
+Once Shortcuts is in place, here's all you need to do to set up the Water Eject shortcut to expel water from your iPhone.

 How to eject water from an iPhone using a Siri Shortcut